Outsiders on the inside

 While the town itself has many charms, perhaps its best feature is its location.
 With the Black Mountains and the Brecon Beacons, the winding River Wye, lakes and forests, there is no shortage of ways to enjoy the stunning scenery.

-Want to Canoe? offer tailored excursions, from half a day to a week, allowing you to explore the river at your own pace, camping at the riverside and visiting historic sites along the way.
-Other companies (Wye Valley Canoes, Left Bank Canoe Hire) run regular services on the four-mile stretch between Glasbury and Hay, and it’s lovely to stop for a picnic at one of the many secluded spots along the river.
+Way2Go Adventures offer tailored excursions, from half a day to a full day.
+It’s lovely to stop for a picnic at one of the many secluded spots along the river.
 Alternatively, if you’re not keen on canoeing, you could opt to spend a gentle afternoon at the river beach the locals call The Warren, skimming stones and watching canoeists capsize on the gentle rapids.

 Another fun way to explore the area is by bike.
 Drover Cycles offer good mountain bikes for hire, and can advise on some great off-road loops in the area, from a green (easy) four miles to a black (killer) 28-mile loop, which takes all day, and hurts – Jamie did this one last year, and still shows off the scars.
 If road-cycling is more your thing, you’ll enjoy (!) the long climb up to the Gospel Pass, the highest public road in Wales, nestled between Hay Bluff and Twmpa, which offers one of the most spectacular panoramas in the area.
 Drop down into the next valley (either on-road or off, depending on your tyres) and you’ll find the enchanting 12th century Llanthony Priory.
 Though the church is now in ruins, the pub thankfully is not, and as well as offering a fine selection of beers, they do good food if you need a rest before the long climb back.